Race Rules - Minaret and Skyline

 3.3.
-To secure an entry in either the Skyline Traverse or Minaret Burn you are required to enter your full details through the enter now portal.
+To secure an entry in either the Skyline Traverse or Minaret Burn you are required to enter your full details through via the Enter Now page.

 3.4.
 Once your online entry has been submitted and payment has been processed you will be notified by email.
-Early bird discounted entry is available for the first 50 individual entries for Skyline Traverse and the Minaret Burn.
 Entry must be paid in full in order to secure your spot.
-After this time the Standard Entry fee will apply.

 3.5.
 The organisation reserves the right to increase the capacity of the event at a future date.

 4.2.
-Transfers to entry to another person/s can be completed by emailing the race organizer before the 31st of December 2016.
+Transfer of entry to another person can be completed by emailing the Organiser before the 31st of December 2017.
 No transfers/name changes may take place after this time.

 5.1.
-No responsibility is taken by Red Bull, Red Bull Defiance, Defiance Limited or sponsors for any loss or damaged property of competitors, assistants, or friends during Red Bull Defiance Skyline Traverse or Minaret Burn.
+No responsibility is taken by Red Bull, Red Bull Defiance, 100% PURE Racing or sponsors for any loss or damaged property of competitors, assistants, or friends during Red Bull Defiance Skyline Traverse or Minaret Burn.
 By completion of the entry form the competitor accepts full responsibility for the risks entailed in competing in Red Bull Defiance single stage events.
 Competitors and support crews must have their own personal insurance policies to cover against injury and equipment.

 5.2.
 The event takes place in the mountains and surrounding environments.
 As a competitor in this event, you are personally responsible for your own safety and are required to carry the compulsory equipment at all times, unless instructed otherwise by the Red Bull Defiance Race Director.

 8.1.
-In the case of withdrawal of a team member, or an entire team, the organisers must be notified by the quickest possible means.
+In the case of withdrawal, the organisers must be notified by the quickest possible means.

 8.2.
 If you are evacuated from any part of the course by helicopter or jet boat, you must report to an official immediately on arrival of your safety destination.
 If you are seriously injured, it is yours or your support crew’s responsibility to notify race officials.
-You will remain in the race until you have been checked off the course by course officials.
+You will remain in the race until officials have checked you off the course.

 8.3.
-Any individual or team that does not complete a stage (this includes failure to meet cut-off times) is automatically disqualified, and cannot continue on the stage.
+Any individual that does not complete a stage (this includes failure to meet cut-off times) is automatically disqualified.

 10. LAND USE